LGBTQ+ Resources and Support

 Stevens supports transgender and gender non-conforming students, faculty, staff and visitors in availing themselves of all benefits available to them as part of the Stevens community.
 For more information, view our institutional guidance on Rights of Transgender Members of the Stevens Community.

-Any members of the Stevens community can change their name, gender, and/or pronouns for internal systems by following the directions in our Name, Gender & Pronoun Changes at Stevens Guide.
+Any Stevens student, faculty or staff can change their name, gender, and/or pronouns for internal systems by following the directions in our Workday Tutorials, or by following the steps outlined below.

 Prospective or current students interested in learning more about LGBTQ+ on-campus experiences, gender inclusive housing and other support services should contact [email protected].